Crusade of 1129: Damascus

-In October, the combined crusader army marched to within six miles of Damascus.
+In October, the combined Crusader army marched to within six miles of Damascus.
 They set up camp near the Wooden Bridge (Jisr al-Khashab) at Dārayyā southwest of the city.
 According to William of Tyre, the goal was to take Damascus either by assault or by siege.
-The emir of Damascus set up camp facing the crusaders.
-The main sources, William of Tyre and Ibn al-Ḳalānisī, agree that the crusaders got no closer to Damascus than this, but Ibn al-Athīr suggests that some sort of siege was in fact begun.
+The emir of Damascus set up camp facing the Crusaders.
+The main sources, William of Tyre and Ibn al-Ḳalānisī, agree that the Crusaders got no closer to Damascus than this, but Ibn al-Athīr suggests that some sort of siege was in fact begun.

 In early November, William of Bures led a foraging expedition south into the Hauran.
 According to Muslim sources, this expedition consisted of the elite troops.
 William of Tyre says they were 1,000 knights "of lesser rank".
 The foragers carelessly spread themselves thin over a wide area.
-Learning of this, Tāj al-Mulūk Būrī sent his elite cavalry—a mixed force of Turcomans, Bedouins and the ʿaskar of Hama under Shams al-Khawāṣṣ—to attack the foragers at a place called Burāq in the Marj al-Ṣuffar some twenty miles south of the main position.
+Learning of this, Tāj al-Mulūk Būrī sent his elite cavalry—a mixed force of Turcomans, Bedouins and the ʿaskar of Hama under Shams al-Khawāṣṣ—to attack the foragers at a place called Burāq in the Marj al-Ṣuffar some 20 miles south of the main position.
 The foraging army was unprepared for an attack.
 According to Ibn al-Athīr, 300 knights and 10,000 sheep were captured.
 Only William of Bures and 39 others made it back to camp to report the rout.
 Būrī's panegyrist, Ibn al-Qaysarānī, praised this victory: "you [Būrī] led the horses, protected [your] land and folks".

-Following the defeat, Baldwin II gave the order to attack, but the troops were prevented from advancing by a sudden thunderstorm and the ensuing fog.
+Following the defeat, Baldwin gave the order to attack, but the troops were prevented from advancing by a sudden thunderstorm and the ensuing fog.
 The rains made the road to Damascus impassable.
 According to William of Tyre, this was interpreted as divine punishment for their sins and a sign that they should retreat.
-Ibn al-Athīr and Ibn al-Ḳalānisī claim that the crusaders retreated out of fear of the army of Damascus.
-According to Michael the Syrian, who may be relying on the lost contemporary chronicle of Basil bar Shumna, Damascus paid 20,000 dinars and offered annual tribute in return for the crusaders' withdrawal.
-The crusader army decamped on 5 December, leaving behind a substantial baggage to be captured.
+Ibn al-Athīr and Ibn al-Ḳalānisī claim that the Crusaders retreated out of fear of the army of Damascus.
+According to Michael the Syrian, who may be relying on the lost contemporary chronicle of Basil bar Shumna, Damascus paid 20,000 dinars and offered annual tribute in return for the Crusaders' withdrawal.
+The Crusader army decamped on 5 December, leaving behind a substantial baggage to be captured.
 Its rearguard was harassed by the enemy continuously during the retreat, which was slow but orderly.
 Upon its return, the army immediately broke up.
 According to Ibn al-Ḳalānisī, with its retreat "the hearts of the Muslims [of Damascus] were relieved from terror".

-In examining the crusaders' defeat, Tyerman points out the logistical difficulties inherent in an attack on Damascus, which would require long supply lines across enemy territory.
+In examining the Crusaders' defeat, Tyerman points out the logistical difficulties inherent in an attack on Damascus, which would require long supply lines across enemy territory.
 Al-Zanki suggests that a mere 2,000 knights would indicate a shortage of cavalrymen and horses.
 The failure of the crusade marks the end of a period of aggression that included the capture of Tyre and siege of Aleppo (1124) and three campaigns against Damascus.
-The only subsequent crusader attempt on Damascus was made during the Second Crusade.
+A subsequent attempt was made on Damascus during the Second Crusade.